HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 ![agent-pre-settings-39.png](./images/agent-pre-settings-39.png)

 ### View hosts on the disaster recovery main interface
-After logging in to the HyperBDR disaster recovery platform, click on the 'DR' in the top menu bar, then on the left menu bar, select 'Host DR' to check whether the hosts are registered on the platform,Ensure Host Status is "Registered"，Availability is "Online"
+After logging in to the HyperBDR disaster recovery platform, click on the 'DR' in the top menu bar, then on the left menu bar, select 'Host DR' to check whether the hosts are registered on the platform, ensure Host Status is "Registered", Availability is "Online":
 ![agent-pre-settings-40.png](./images/agent-pre-settings-40.png)

-## (Option 1: Public Network Access)Test The Connectivity Between The Agent Host And Huawei Cloud OBS
+## (Option 1: Public Network Access) Test the Connectivity between the Agent Host and Huawei Cloud OBS

 ::: tip
 Ensure your source hosts can access internet before testing.